MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

      Connect-ExchangeOnline -Device
      ```

-     The command waits at following output:
+     The connection command waits at following output:

      > To sign in, use a web browser to open the page <https://microsoft.com/devicelogin> and enter the code \<XXXXXXXXX\> to authenticate.